Perth south-east corridor capacity improvements

 With improved transport options, there is an opportunity for higher density and mixed-use development in these areas to serve the growing population.

-Potential initiatives to reduce congestion and improve road safety include road widening, grade separations at major intersections, potentially extending the Tonkin Highway south to provide transport access to rapidly growing residential areas, and improved freight connections to Fremantle Port.
+Potential proposals to reduce congestion and improve road safety include road widening, grade separations at major intersections, potentially extending the Tonkin Highway south to provide transport access to rapidly growing residential areas, and improved freight connections to Fremantle Port.
 It could also include extending the existing rail line to Byford to reduce the reliance

 The Western Australian Government is proposing a multi-modal approach to address the problems on the corridor: